Home and Garden Tour ticket includes admission to the following properties:

 8. Norfolk Botanical Garden, 6700 Azalea Garden Road

-The 175-acre botanical garden is accredited by the American Alliance of Museums and run by a private non-profit.
-Gardens include cultivated and wild native and exotic plants, the largest rose garden on the East Coast, a butterfly garden and house, a Japanese garden and a Colonial garden.
+In 1938 Frederic Heutte, a young horticulturalist, and Thomas Thompson, Norfolk city manager, were given 150 acres to establish a city azalea garden.
+By 1942 the garden displayed nearly 5,000 azaleas, 75 landscaped acres, and five miles of walking trails.
+Today, the 175-acre botanical garden is accredited by the American Alliance of Museums and run by a private nonprofit.
+Home to more than 60 gardens that can be viewed by tram, boat or foot, it boasts 15 miles of paths.
+Gardens include cultivated and wild native and exotic plants in themed gardens such as the largest rose garden on the East Coast, a butterfly garden and house, Japanese garden and a Colonial garden.